elliotperviz/cmms/qm/README.md

 ## Abinit

-In these tutorials we will use the software Abinit, which implements the numerical/computational solution to the above question by implementation of the quantum equations of density functional theory using a plane-wave basis-set approach.
+In these tutorials we will use the software Abinit, which implements the numerical solution to the quantum equations of density functional theory using a plane-wave basis-set approach.

 Required input files:
 - Pseudopotential file(s)